-- Tell your friends and family that you've already quit, so you'll be embarrassed if they catch you smoking.
+- Tell your friends and family that you have already quit, so you will be embarrassed if they catch you smoking.

 - If your partner or friend smokes, try persuading him or her to quit.
 At the very least, ask the person not to smoke around you.

-Studies continue to show that smokers who exercise can greatly increase their ability to quit smoking and reduce their risk for weight gain.
+Studies continue to show that smokers who exercise can greatly increase their ability to quit smoking and reduce their risk for weight gain in the short term.
 When you have cravings: